mowetentertainment1/mowettv/README.md

-# Jellyflix - Another Jellyfin client
+Fo# Jellyflix - Another Jellyfin client [![](https://img.shields.io/badge/matrix-000000?style=for-the-badge&logo=Matrix&logoColor=white)](https://matrix.to/#/%23jellyflix%3Amatrix.org)
-[![](https://img.shields.io/badge/matrix-000000?style=for-the-badge&logo=Matrix&logoColor=white)](https://matrix.to/#/%23jellyflix%3Amatrix.org)

 Jellyflix is a cross platform Jellyfin Client for Desktop (Mac, Windows, Linux) and Mobile (iOS, Android).
 It aims to be a simple to use and reliable Jellyfin client for video content.
 It supports downloads (coming soon).